nextbreakpoint/nextfractal/README.md

 Download and install Maven and Ant.
 Add mvn and ant to your command path and set environment variable M2_HOME to Maven path.
 Checkout or download the source code from https://github.com/nextbreakpoint/nextfractal.
-Open a terminal and execute "ant" command in prohect folder.
+Open a terminal and execute "ant" command in project's root folder.